 Pet photographers know that creating a consistent style is challenging.
 Austrian photographer Ria Putzker somehow aces this task.
 She generates a look that is immediately recognisable as her own.

-Ria prioritises soft backgrounds and vibrant colours.
+Ria prioritises soft backgrounds and vibrant colors.
 She does this while being particular about what she includes in her photos.
 You’ll never see an overcrowded or unbalanced portrait of hers.

 Working with dogs is not easy, especially when underwater.
 Combine the two, and you get a nearly impossible task.
 The fact that Seth specialises in underwater dog photography is quite impressive.